shininglegend/incremental-learning-reu/README.md

 # TA-A-GEM: Topology-Aware Averaged Gradient Episodic Memory

-This folder contains an implementation of **Topology-Aware Averaged Gradient Episodic Memory (TA-A-GEM)**, a continual learning approach that combines A-GEM's gradient projection with topology-aware clustering for episodic memory management.
+This folder contains an implementation of **Task-Agnostic Averaged Gradient Episodic Memory (TA-A-GEM)**, a continual learning approach that combines A-GEM's gradient projection with topology-aware clustering for episodic memory management.
 It is based on the paper by Lamers et al. (2023).

 ## Overview